longhorn/longhorn/enhancements/20240325-nfs-server-ha.md

     Add a constant, `share-manager-renew-interval`.
 It should be often enough to detect failure quickly, but not so often that it overwhelms the network and API server with traffic.
 Hard-code this to 3 seconds.

+    Add a goroutine to keep the lease from expiring.
 Every `share-manager-renew-interval`, get the lease for the RWX volume (name it the same as the volume name) and update its `lease.spec.renewTime` to "now".
 If the lease cannot be found, take no action.

 - **longhorn-manager**

-    - setting_manager_controller
+    - setting
-    Add a setting, `share-manager-stale-timeout`.
-To minimize the chance of false positives, it should be just a little more than two renewal intervals as a minimum, so use 7 seconds as a default value.
-Make this overridable, but never less than 5 seconds.
-We prefer to use fields in the lease to determine expiration, rather than looking up global settings, so when it is changed, modify the lease.spec.leaseDurationSeconds field for every existing lease and update them all.
+    Add a Boolean setting, `enable-share-manager-fast-failover`.
+Because this is an experimental feature to begin with, default it to false.

     - share_manager_controller
     Add code to create a lease at the same time as the service.
-Set `lease.spec.leaseDurationSeconds` to `share-manager-stale-timeout`.
+Set `lease.spec.leaseDurationSeconds` to a little over two lease renewal periods.
     At creation, also set `lease.spec.acquireTime` and `lease.spec.renewTime` to "now".
     Every sync, check the lease for each share-manager.
 If acquireTime == renewTime, assume that the share-manager image does not know to update the lease, so take no action.
 Otherwise, if status is StateRunning and renewTime + timeout is less than "now", mark the share-manager CR as `Error` to drive deletion and re-creation.
     Add logic to `isResponsibleFor` to check for staleness first and take over ownership.
     Create or set the node's `Delinquent` condition to `true` and event it.
+    Remove the admission webhook selector label from the delinquent node's longhorn-manager pod.
     Add staleness check to `cleanupShareManagerPod()` when deciding to force-delete.
     Add an anti-affinity to pod manifest creation to avoid the previous owner node.

     - node_controller
     Add code to set `Delinquent` condition to `false` at startup.
+Likewise, add back the admission webhook selector label.

     - datastore/longhorn
     Revise `IsNodeDownOrDeleted` to `IsNodeDownOrDeletedOrDelinquent` (or add a new function) and check the node's condition.